developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/about/index.md

 ## New in Device Tracker 2.3.1
 * New feature on the server to toggle BLE for device proximity tracking.
 * New BLE proximity indicator to determine proximity of device based on BLE beacon transmissions.
-* Delete "Never connected" devices in the web portal.
-This can include invalid device data uploaded from a device CSV file.
+* Ability to delete "Never connected" devices in the web portal that have been uploaded but never connected to the server.
+This option helps to remove devices uploaded to the console via .CSV file in error.
-* New support for Self-Signed Certificates to help simplify deployment of product demos and trials.
+* Self-signed certificates are now supported to help simplify deployment of product demos and trials.
-* Support for Google API 28 provides greater consistency of application user interfaces and icons when compared with other Zebra Mobility DNA software.
+* Enhanced Device Tracker mobile client with support for Google API 28, providing greater consistency of application user interfaces and icons.

 ## Version History